-The Physics and Art of Photography is a new series of 3 books by John Beaver, forthcoming from Morgan and Claypool publishers (expected publication, Fall 2018).
+The Physics and Art of Photography is a new series of 3 books by John Beaver, forthcoming from Morgan and Claypool publishers, as part of the IOP Concise Physics series (expected publication, January 2019).

 Volume 1: Geometry and the Nature of Light